 For the Telecenter Planner, training has several important dimensions.
 There is the obvious: the training of telecenter staffs.
 We had an opportunity recently to visit several telecenters in rural areas, and, through an interpreter, we explored the perspectives of the telecenter manager.
 We asked the young man what contacts he had with local businesses.
 He said there were no businesses in the community.
-Yet, we saw many sellers of goods within a kilometer of the telecenter.
-We asked what contact he had with the local schools, and the community's health center.
+Yet, we saw many sellers of goods on the main road within a kilometer of the telecenter.
+We asked what contact he had with the local schools, and with the community's health center.
 He had none.
 The telecenter manager had good computer skills and, we suspect, experience with basic computer programs.
 But clearly, to be a success in that community he needed substantial additional training.
-In our Telecenter Handbook (which you can access free on a Cornell University web page) we provide some simple training materials that include chapters on marketing, strategic communication planning, building community participation, training techniques, along with basic computer and searching skills.
+(In our Telecenter Handbook (which you can access and use without cost) we provide some simple training materials that include chapters on marketing, strategic communication planning, building community participation, training techniques, along with basic computer and searching skills.